 A few weeks ago I was lucky enough to have my best friend come visit me from England.
 This is going to be one gigantic post about all of the things we did.

 I will talk about lots of food.

 Kind of like my workout posts, we're just gonna take it one day at a time.
 So here goes!

 Tuesday, June 21

 Hannah flew in from San Diego (where she was visiting other friends) on an afternoon flight.
 I'd been tracking her flight the whole time, and the arrival time never changed: it stayed steady at 9:02pm.
-I left work, got my lifting in, and then went to Cam's to twiddle my thumbs and not eat dinner, since Hannah had told me she'd be hungry right off the plane.
+I left work, got my lifting in, and then sat and twiddled my thumbs and not eat dinner, since Hannah had told me she'd be hungry right off the plane.

 As I went, I checked her flights arrival time.
 While I was driving, it had gone from 9:02 to 8:41!
 WHAT?!
 That meant she might already be coming out of the gate!
 So I hustled along and finally found a spot at the bottom of the escalator near baggage claim to wait, eagerly peering around searching for her.

 And then I got a text...they'd arrived early but there was no gate for them and we they were still on the tarmac.
 The waiting process began anew.
 And we waited.
 And waited.
 And texted a lot about how bogus it was that we had to wait.
 And waited.
 And finally, around 9:30, she deplaned and headed out.
 Finally, after 18 months, I got to see and hug my best friend (possibly cracking some ribs), and we both cried.